SpocWiki/QuikGraph/README.md

 It also has a wide support of .NET targets to make it compatible with the most development environments.

 **[Getting started with QuikGraph](https://github.com/KeRNeLith/QuikGraph/wiki)**

+Detailed Information can be found in the Library [[src/QuikGraph/ReadMe|ReadMe]] and the NDoc of the individual Algorithms.

 ---